jwolf9/qr-code-component-main/README.md

 ### What I learned

-Learned out to use the Sass preprocessor to generate css files.
-Though I didn't use many of its features in this project, I think it will help me write more ellegant, mainainable css in the future.
+Learned how to use the Sass preprocessor to generate css files.
+Though I didn't use many of its features in this project, I think it will help me write more elegant, maintainable css in the future.

 ### Continued development